Select Page

 The Liberation and Aftermath

-The Falkensee Concentration Camp was liberated in April 1945 by advancing Allied forces.
-The discovery of the camp and the horrors it contained shocked the world, contributing to the post-war trials and the establishment of the principles of international criminal justice.
+The Falkensee Concentration Camp was also liberated the same year in April, by the advancing allies.
+The existence of the camp and the people found in it aroused the world and after war experiences and formation of criminal conventions and justice.

-Remembering and Learning from the Falkensee Concentration Camp
+Reflections on Learning from a Historical Memory of the Falkensee Concentration Camp

 0 Comments